Last Updated: August 5th, 2021 at 9:21 pm

-Knowing the difference will help you understand when you need a criminal defense lawyer vs. a personal injury attorney.
-Criminal defense lawyers defend those who have been accused of a crime such as a burglary, homicide, assault, and more.
+Knowing the difference will help you understand when you need a criminal defense attorney vs. a personal injury lawyer.
+Criminal defense attorneys defend those who have been accused of a crime such as burglary, homicide, assault, and more.
 By contrast, a personal injury attorney will handle cases that involve injury from auto accidents, slips & falls, medical malpractice, dog bites and animal attacks, and more.
 But more than this, they each have a very different set of responsibilities.

 What Is a Criminal Defense Lawyer?

 You may have heard the term “criminal defense lawyer” before, but do you really know what a criminal defense lawyer does?
 There are so many types of lawyers out there that keeping track of their different responsibilities can be a challenge.

 At the most basic level, a criminal defense lawyer is an attorney that defends individuals who have been charged with a crime and represents them in court.
 The defendant – the individual accused of or charged with the crime – can either hire their own defense attorney or use a court-appointed attorney to plead their case.

 As with other areas of the law, some defense attorneys are generalists who take on any criminal court case, while others have chosen to specialize.
 For instance, some defense attorneys specialize in homicide or assault cases only.